ros2/design/articles/140_topic_and_service_name_mapping.md

 The length of the DDS topic must not exceed 256 characters.
 The actual length of a partition field may be limited to 256 characters, however this varies drastically depending on the vendor.
 RTI Connext does not allow a creation of a publisher/subscription with a partition length of 248 characters, whereas FastRTPS does not have any limitation in length.
-Please bare in mind, that the length of the partition gets further diminished due to the introduction of a ros specific prefix.
+Please bare in mind, that the length of the partition gets further diminished due to the introduction of a ROS specific prefix.
 The actual length of a ROS Topic, including the namespace hierarchy and the base name of the topic, may thus be varying in length as well.
-Yet, the base name token must not exceed the length of 256 characters as this is getting mapped direclty as the DDS topic.
+Yet, the base name token must not exceed the length of 256 characters as this is getting mapped directly as the DDS topic.

 ### Communicating with Non-ROS Topics